allejo/bzion/README.md

 5. Use the `DATABASE.sql` file to create the necessary database structure

-6. Create a `cache` directory and make sure that it's writable by your web server user
+6. Make sure that the `app/logs` directory is writable by your web server user

+7. Create the necessary cache files:

+       `app/console cache:warmup`

 7. Rename `bzion-config-example.php` to `bzion-config.php` and configure the settings.